-If you’re after a late payment letter template (also known as a letter before action), then you’ve come to the right place.
-Simply click on the download link below.
-This letter is, of course, a last resort when tackling late payment.
-So we’ve also included the other actions you can take before sending it out.
+Late payment letter template, also known as a letter before action.
+Just click on the download link below to access it.
+This letter is, of course, a last resort when tackling late payment so we’ve also included the other actions you can take before sending it out.

 Let Zervant walk you through the process!